radekrudak/BetterOTA/README.md

 # BetterOTA
-Easy to use Over The Air Code Uploading and Terminal for the ESP8266 and ESP32.
+Easy to use Over-The-Air Code Uploading and Terminal for the ESP8266 and ESP32.

 This library allows you to easily upload code to the ESP8266 or ESP32 over the air, as well as communicate with it on a terminal over an `HTTP` port.